strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 sudo nano .env
 ```

 Then copy the contents of the _local_ `.env` file for the Strapi app to the one currently open in `nano`.
+Replace the database name and credentials with the ones [specified](#install-the-database-for-your-project) during database setup.

 ```bash
 HOST=0.0.0.0